MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ![Handsfree.js](https://media1.giphy.com/media/BBcnSU1IJ5tpQbwXDI/giphy.gif)

-Hello and thank you for checking out this blog, I'm so excited to share what I've been working on!
-But before I dive into talking about what Handsfree.js is and how you can get started, I thought I'd show you some things I've made with it first!
+Hello and thank you for checking out this introductory post, I'm so excited to share Handsfree.js with you!
+Handsfree.js is a client side library that helps you add hand, face, and pose estimation to your front end projects in a snap ✨👌

-Don't worry if this post feels overwhelming, especially the getting started section.
-I'll be releasing a series of tutorials, at about one a week this year!
-For a complete reference guide, see [Handsfree.js.org](https://handsfree.js.org)
+Since this is an introductory post, I'll start by sharing some of the things I've made with it so that you can get an idea of what's possible.
+Once I've hopefully hyped you up a bit I'll then show you how to get started!

+Handsfree.js can help you do quite a bit, and I'm using it to completely and totally handsfree-ify the web and therefore entire world around us.
+You can see how I plan to do that in my [Master Plan](https://handsfree.js.org/about/#master-plan) or you can see me actually doing it on [Twitter @Midiblocks](https://twitter.com/midiblocks).

+OK!
+Let me show you what you can do with Handsfree.js ✨

 ---